rxOred/rxored.github.io/index.md

 ### Support or Contact

-Want to support me? criticize my code, tell me how bad it is, give me reviews.
-That makes me a better programmer and thats all i want :^)
+So you wanna support me? criticize my code, tell me how bad it is, send me reviews.
+That helps me to be a better programmer and thats all i want :^)

 You can contact me through my email rxored@gmail.com.
 But why?